AparGarg99/App_Usage_Prediction/README.md

 # Problem Statement

 * There are a lot of customer on a company's InvestorAI platform.
-Whenever they login in the app and view anything, the company get pings from their mobile phone indicating that the customers are using the app.
+Whenever they login in the app and view anything, the company get pings from their mobile phone indicating that they are using the app.
 * Provided with 4 weeks of [sample data](https://github.com/AparGarg99/App_Usage_Prediction/tree/master/data) : 3 weeks of training data and 1 week of test data.
 * Training data contains id, gender, age, number of kids the customer has and all the pings that have been received (during the training data period).
 * The task is to predict how many hours the customer will be online / using our app on a given day.